Estimating Monte Carlo variance from multiple Markov chains: Batch-means estimators

-\cite{arg:and:2006} constructed a univariate RBM estimator for $\phi$-mixing processes by essentially concatenating the $m$ Markov chains.
-We construct a multivariate RBM estimator and prove critical results for their application to MCMC, under weaker mixing conditions.
-For a batch size of $b$, the multivariate RBM estimator is
+The traditional batch-means estimator is built for a single-run Markov chain.
+As will be demonstrated in the examples, in the event of slow mixing Markov chains, a simple average of the BM estimators can yield inaccurate results. \cite{arg:and:2006} tackled this problem for the univariate case by constructing replicated batch means estimator for $\phi$-mixing processes by essentially concatenating the $m$ Markov chains.
+We develop a more general, multivariate version of their estimator and establish desirable theoretical properties under realistic conditions on the Markov chain.
+For a batch size of $b_n$, the multivariate RBM estimator is

-The idea behind RBM is to pool all the $am$ batch mean vectors and measure the squared deviation from the overall mean, $\hat{\mu}$.
-Thus, $\hat{\Sigma}_{R, b}$ acknowledges the high variability in the batch mean vectors when each of the Markov chains is in different parts of the state space.
-Regular RBM can also suffer from negative bias in the presence of high autocorrelation.
+The idea behind RBM is to pool all the $a_nm$ batch mean vectors and measure their variability from the overall mean, $\hat{\mu}$.
+Thus, if each Markov chain is in different parts of the state space due to slow mixing, $\hat{\Sigma}_{R, b_n}$ acknowledges the high variability in the batch mean vectors.
+The regular RBM estimator inherits the negative bias of the standard single-chain BM estimator, particularly in the presence of high autocorrelation.
 Fortunately, a lugsail RBM estimator is easily implementable:

-Our first main result, the proof for which is in Appendix~\ref{subsec: strong_consistency_RBM}, demonstrates strong consistency of the lugsail RBM estimator.
-We will require the following theorem from \cite{kuel:phil:1980}.
-Let ${B\left(t\right)}$ be a $p$-dimensional standard Brownian motion.

-\begin{theorem}[\cite{kuel:phil:1980}] Let Assumption~\ref{ass:mixing} hold.
-Then there exists a $p \times p$ lower triangular matrix $L$ such that $LL^T = \Sigma$, a non-negative increasing function $\psi(n) = n^{1/2 - \lambda}$ for some $\lambda > 0$, a finite random variable D, and a sufficiently rich probability space $\Omega$ such that for almost all $w \in \Omega$ such that for all $n > n_{0}$, with probability 1,